Location

 THE World Ranking

 Newcastle University has an educational heritage of more than 190 years.
 It offers an impressive curriculum, both in the breadth and quality of its degree programmes.
+In the Teaching Excellence Framework (TEF 2023), a UK government assessment, the university was given a silver award for its high-quality teaching and learning outcomes.

 The university holds the QAA Quality Mark, which represents a nationally recognised standard of learning and tuition.
 In particular, the QAA praised the wide range of methods that Newcastle uses to develop the employability of its students.